VainF/Torch-Pruning/examples/transformers/readme.md

 # Transformers

 This example demonstrate the minimal code to prune Transformers, including Vision Transformers (ViT), Swin Transformers, and BERT.
-If you need a more comprehensive example for pruning and finetuning, please refer to the [codebase for Isomorphic Pruning](https://github.com/VainF/Isomorphic-Pruning), where all scripts are available.
+If you need a more comprehensive example for pruning and finetuning, please refer to the [codebase for Isomorphic Pruning](https://github.com/VainF/Isomorphic-Pruning), where detailed instructions and pre-pruned models are available.

 ## Pruning ViT-ImageNet-21K-ft-1K from [Timm](https://github.com/huggingface/pytorch-image-models)